-- 1. Please ensure that your child attends school punctually and regularly at all times.
+- 1. Please ensure that your child attends school regularly and punctually at all times.
 And in future pay attention to the school holiday dates when planning your family vacation. - 2.
-If your child is ill, please inform us immediately by phone!
+If your child is ill, you must inform us immediately by e-mail!
 After a hopefully speedy recovery, give your child a written excuse to be handed in to the class teacher.
+(More detailed information is included in the handbook)